mahavedalla/mahavedalla/docs/questions/savaka/Is it permissible for a Buddhist to participate in 1d8e99d0911281469c9bcdf967c445e5.md

-# Is it permissible for a Buddhist to participate in non-Buddhist religious ceremonies?
+Question: Is it permissible for a Buddhist to participate in non-Buddhist religious ceremonies?
 Answer in Brief: -
  Category: Sāvaka
 Sutta References: -